makeabilitylab/physcomp/arduino/rgb-led-fade.md

 ---

 <!-- Could be fun to write a p5js sketch that shows how the initial RGB LED naive code works and then the HSL version -->

+## Exercises

+- **New crossfade algorithms**.
+Develop your own crossfade algorithm to fade between colors.
+Play around with hue, saturation, and lightness.
+How do they seem to affect the RGB LED?
+- **Fade multiple RGB LEDs**.
+How could we modify our code to fade multiple RGB LEDs at different rates? **Hint:** We'll work on one potential solution in the [next lesson](led-blink3.md)

 ## Next Lesson